MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/result-cluster.md

 ---
 # Graph connectors result cluster

-## Overview of the Graph connectors result cluster (Preview)
+## Overview of the Graph connectors result cluster

-With Graph connectors result clusters, enterprises can search for content from third party data sources in their default view, the **All** tab, in SharePoint, Office.com, and Microsoft Search in Bing.
+With Graph connectors result clusters, enterprises can now search for content from third party data sources in their default view, the **All** tab, in SharePoint, Office.com, and Microsoft Search in Bing.

 Result clusters help users discover all third party content in one place.
 The results shown in a result cluster are grouped together based on the search vertical configuration.